David-OConnor/pyflow/README.md

 ### Misc:
 - `pypackage list` - Display all installed packages and console scripts
-- `pypackage new projname` - Create a directory containing the basics for
+- `pypackage new projname` - Create a directory containing the basics for a project: a readme, pyproject.toml, .gitignore, and directory for code
 - `pypackage init` - Create a `pyproject.toml` file in an existing project directory.
-Pull info from `requirements.text`, `Pipfile` etc as required. a project: a readme, pyproject.toml, and directory for source code
+Pull info from `requirements.text`, `Pipfile` etc as required.

 - `pypackage -V` - Get the current version of this tool
 - `pypackage help` Get help, including a list of available commands